wolframalexa/wolframalexa.github.io/category/projects.md

 <h2>What Does New York City Mean to You?
 Cooper Union Summer STEM
 Program (June-August 2017) </h2>

+I built a Rube Goldberg machine along with 19 other high school students.
+I learned how to machine and new approaches to design.
+This is the program that made me choose a career in engineering, and to pursue my education at Cooper.

 <h2>Plant-Powered Solar Cell (September 2016-March 2017)</h2>

+As part of the _Travail Personnel Encadré_ (TPE, translated: Directed Personal Projects) required of 11th graders in the French education system, two partners and I built a photosynthetic solar cell based off of the [Graetzel Cell](https://en.wikipedia.org/wiki/Dye-sensitized_solar_cell).
+In order to communicate our results, we wrote a lab report, produced a podcast episode, and wrote and edited a magazing about contemporary issues in solar power, all in French and all of which we defended to science teachers from other French schools in the Northeast.

+This project is meaningful to me because it's the first research project I embarked on.
+We failed a **lot**, and learned a **lot**.
+I'm almost not even embarrassed that I thought voltage and current were the same thing.
+Almost.